ToshihiroIguchi/elasticnet/README.md

 ### Installation
 You can install from R console.

-If 'devtools' is not installed on your PC, install 'devtools' with Internet connection.
+If "devtools is not installed on your PC, install "devtools" with Internet connection.

     install.packages("devtools")